Lim Swee Say: Minister in Prime Minister's Office (2004–2015)

 On 12 August 2004, Lim was appointed a Minister in the Prime Minister's Office.
 He also served as the Second Minister for National Development from 12 August 2004 to 29 May 2006.

 In 2005, Lim became the Deputy Secretary-General of the NTUC for the second time (while continuing to serve concurrently as a Minister without portfolio in the Prime Minister's Office).
 In 2007, he was made the Secretary-General of the NTUC.

 In 2014, Lim appeared on Singapore's Mediacorp Channel 8 episode "Hear Me Out", to respond to the criticisms against him and clarify himself on a few topics such as his Zorro costume, "Cheaper Better Faster", "Better, Betterer, Betterest", "Deaf Frog" and why Singapore implements Progressive Wage Model instead of minimum wage.

 Minister for Manpower (2015–2018)

 On 4 May 2015, Lim relinquished his post of Minister in Prime Minister's Office and NTUC secretary-general (in line with the NTUC's retirement policies) and was appointed the Minister for Manpower.

 Lim retired from the cabinet on 1 May 2018, with his Manpower portfolio succeeded to Josephine Teo.
+On the same day, he was appointed to NTUC as trustee of NTUC and chairman of NTUC Administration and Research Unit (ARU) Board of Trustees replacing his predecessor Lim Boon Heng.
 On 5 May, Lim was awarded the Distinguished Comrade of Labour during the May Day Awards ceremony.

 Retirement from politics

 In 2020, Lim announced that he would be retiring from politics, and not stand for the 2020 general election.
+In 2021, he was appointed as an independent director in Singtel.